Lombiq/Hosting-Media-Theme/Readme.md

 media-theme-deploy --path . --base-id TheTheme --clear true --deployment-path .\Deployment
 ```

+- `--base-id` is optional.
+If not provided, the tool will try to get it from the Manifest file, and if it's not defined there either, no base theme will be used.
-`--deployment-path` is not required.
+- `--deployment-path` is optional.
 Without it, the package will be exported to your directory root, for example _C:\MediaThemeDeployment_04Aug2022230500.zip_.
 The parameters also have shorthand versions, `-p`, `-i`, `-c`, `-d`, respectively.

 You can then take the resulting ZIP file and import it on your site from the Admin UI → Configuration → Import/Export → Package Import.